Did you know you can play nearly an endless list of easy ukulele songs with just four chords?

 Order of chords: F, G, C, Am

 This song together with the others on the list makes for an easy catchy tune to play.
+That’s why it made this list of easy ukulele songs.
 I especially like the bridge and the chorus.
 The reggae vibe will definitely rub off on you, let it lead your strumming!

 3. Ho Hey – Lumineers